qkzk/fm/development.md

 - [x] jupyter must be installed to preview .ipynb notebooks.
 - [x] isoinfo must be installed to preview .iso files
 - [x] diff must be installed to preview a diff of 2 files
+- [x] git muse be installed to display a git status string
 - [x] inform user if file already exits when creating / renaming
 - [x] factorise new file & new dir
 - [x] metadata in tree mode.
 Toggle like display full with alt-e